Syracuse, New York: Bus

-Greyhound Lines, Megabus, OurBus and Trailways provide long-distance bus service to destinations including New York City, Boston, Buffalo, Albany, and Toronto.
+Greyhound Lines, Megabus, OurBus, and Trailways provide long-distance bus service to destinations including New York City, Boston, Buffalo, Albany, and Toronto.
 Greyhound, Megabus, and Trailways use the William F. Walsh Regional Transportation Center in the northern area of the city, while OurBus stops near the campus of Syracuse University.

 Air service

 Syracuse is served by the Syracuse Hancock International Airport in nearby Salina, near Mattydale.
 The airport is named after Clarence E. Hancock, a former US Congressman representing Syracuse.
 The airport is served by 8 major airlines, which provide non-stop flights to important airline hubs and business centers such as Atlanta, Boston, Charlotte, Chicago, Detroit, Denver, Ft.
 Lauderdale, New York City, Orlando, Philadelphia, Tampa, Washington, DC, as well as connecting service to 147 foreign cities in 87 countries.
 Cargo carriers FedEx and UPS also serve the airport.
 New York City can be reached in under an hour flight.
 The City of Syracuse owns the airport and property, while a public for-benefit corporation runs the airport, the Syracuse Regional Airport Authority.
-The airport is protected by the Syracuse Fire Department's Station 4, and patrolled by Syracuse Police Department officers.
+The airport is protected by the 174th Attack Wing's Fire Department, and patrolled by Syracuse Airport Police Department Officers.